-Generally, the Program does not require that Project Managers upload customer contracts, though the Project Manager must attest that the Participant has signed a customer contract agreeing to the specified pricing product and subscription size, and that the contract includes the required Energy Information Release.
-In the course of addressing customer complaints, Project Managers may be asked to provide a copy of a Participant's contract, and any misrepresentation of customer agreements will be subject to Program disciplinary procedures.
+The Program does not require that Subscription Managers upload customer contracts, though the Subscription Manager must attest that the Participant has signed a customer contract agreeing to the specified pricing product and subscription size and that the contract includes the required Energy Information Release.
+In the course of addressing customer complaints, Subscription Managers may be asked to provide a copy of a Participant's contract.
+Any misrepresentation of customer agreements will be subject to Program disciplinary procedures.